LuxGrey/WarframeMarketOrderManager/README.md

 To start the program, open the command line (under Windows it can be found by typing "cmd" in your search bar) and type the following command:
 `java -jar /path_to_jar_file/WarframeMarketOrderManager.jar`
 Can't make it much easier for you right now.
+Note that the program will create a local file called `user_info.properties`.
+It should not be removed from the location where it is created; otherwise the program will simply create a new one with default values.
+This file persists data used by the program, most importantly your Warframe.market username and your JSON Web Token.
+Therefore, you should make sure that no one else has access to this file.

 Once the program has started, type `help` to get a full list of available commands.
 I also urge you to use the built-in `exit`command if you want to exit the program, so that it can properly save configuration data for the next start.